farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 **A:** The `ask` here as an `arrow function` would **not** solve the problem.

 So line 8, we're losing our `this` binding and it's actually getting rebound to something else, in this case the **global object**.
 That's not what we want.
-So a very common solution to this is line 11, passing a **hard bound `function`**. **If we pass in a hard bound `function` using the `.bind` method, it will take away that whole flexibility thing and force it to only use the `this` that we've specified on line 11.**
+So a very common solution to this is line 11, passing a **hard-bound `function`**. **If we pass in a hard-bound `function` using the `.bind` method, it will take away that whole flexibility thing and force it to only use the `this` that we've specified on line 11.**
 It says evoke this `function`, and no matter how you invoke it, always use `workshop` as it's this context.

 > In other words the `.bind` method, **doesn't invoke the `function`**, it produces a **new `function`** which is bound to a particular specific `this` context.